robomq/robomq.io/docs/STOMP.md

 > See more explanation regarding this topic at <https://www.rabbitmq.com/stomp.html>

 Thus, with STOMP, you can easily implement messaging clients in one-on-one, broadcast, routing key, routing filter or request-reply scenario by just specifying different types of destination.
-In the rest of this section, we are going to explain how to switch among those scenarios with minimal change of code.
+In the rest of this section, we are going to discuss how to switch among those scenarios with minimal change of code.
 Most times, it only needs to change one line.

 > To know more about the differences among those scenarios, read first paragraph of the previous five pages introducing AMQP implementation of those scenarios.